 Unique features

-Vermont Mutual Insurance offers three tiers of Home Broadening Endorsements, which are meant to fill gaps in your home insurance coverage for things like home systems protection.
+Vermont Mutual Insurance offers three tiers of Home Broadening Endorsements that can add items like home systems protection.
+Availability and limits vary by policy.

 Concord Group Insurance